 Admittedly, this is hard to know.
 In general, older beans are darker and show more cracked skins and more splitting overall.

 If you’re worried your beans will be tough, adding a pinch of baking soda to the soaking water can be very helpful.

-Choose your crockpot or stockpot carefully.
+Choose your cooking vessel (stockpot, slow cooker, or pressure cooker) carefully.
 It needs to be big enough so that the dry beans do not fill it more than 1/3.
 Otherwise, you will not be able to fit the amount of water required to cook them thoroughly.